-Federal Statistical Reporting Obligations
+Federal Statistical & Timely Warning Reporting Obligations

 Victims of sexual misconduct should be aware that certain campus officials have a duty to report sexual misconduct for federal statistical reporting purposes (Clery Act).
-All personally identifiable information is kept confidential, but statistical information must be passed along to campus security regarding the type of incident and its general location (on or off-campus, in the surrounding area, but no addresses are given) for publication in the Annual Campus Security Report.
-This report helps to provide the community with a clear picture of the extent and nature of campus crime, to ensure greater community safety.
+All personally identifiable information is kept confidential, but statistical information must be passed along to the VP for Student Life regarding the type of incident and its general location (on or off-campus, in the surrounding area, but no addresses to be given) for publication in the Annual Campus Security Report.
+This report helps to provide the community with a clear picture of the extent and nature of campus crime, to foster greater community safety.

-Mandated federal reporters include: student/conduct affairs, campus security, local police, coaches, athletic directors, residence hall staff, student activities staff, human resources staff, advisors to student organizations and any other official with significant responsibility for student and campus activities.
+Mandated federal reporters include: faculty, student/conduct affairs, campus security, local police, coaches, athletic directors, residence hall staff, student activities staff, human resources staff, advisors to student organizations and any other official with significant responsibility for student and campus activities.